jefftranter/6502/LogicAnalyzer/README.md

 It has been built on a PCB and tested with 6502, 65C02, 6800, and Z80 single board computers running at up to 2 MHz.

+It should work with other 6502 and Z80 compatible CPUs and the 6809E, but would need some wiring changes to work with a 6802.

 Included here are the Arduino sketch and circuit schematic diagram.
 The CPU can be selected at run time.